kcwinner/cdk-appsync-transformer/README.md

 ## Notice

-For CDK versions < 1.63.0 see [cdk-appsync-transformer](https://github.com/kcwinner/aws-cdk-appsync-transformer).
+This have been migrated from [aws-cdk-appsync-transformer](https://github.com/kcwinner/aws-cdk-appsync-transformer).
+For CDK versions < 1.63.0 please use that version.

 ## Why This Package